Resignation or Renunciation of Liquidator Online - ScriptaLegal | ScriptaLegal

 • Resignation, refusal or renunciation should ideally be recorded in writing, to avoid any ambiguity with the heirs and third parties concerned.

-• As soon as the liquidator has interfered in the liquidation of the estate, regardless of the type of resignation subsequently envisaged, he or she must account to the heirs for the period during which he or she exercised his or her duties.
+• As soon as the liquidator has taken steps or acted in the settlement of the estate, regardless of the type of resignation subsequently contemplated, he or she must account to the heirs for the period during which he or she carried on his or her duties.

 • Discover a wealth of information about settling or liquidating an estate by visiting our legal FAQs.